How to Talk to Your Boss About Your Mental Health

 Alternatively, you and your boss can go to HR together once you’ve had an initial conversation.
 Ultimately, if you request reasonable accommodation, they’ll be the ones to complete the paperwork for you.

-Online therapy is an excellent forum for figuring out the pieces of your story that you want to share, how and when you want to have the conversation with your boss.
+Online therapy is an excellent forum for figuring out the pieces of your story you want to share, how, and when you want to have the conversation with your boss.